sanskrit/raw_etexts_english/blogs/manasataramgini/2006-12-16_strange-news-from-new-zealand.md

 +++
-title = "Strange news from Newxa0Zealand"
+title = "Strange news from New Zealand"

 +++
 Geologists have held two views on New Zealand.
 Everyone more or less